 Samples

 Nine species selected from all four genera of Speleketorinae and six species selected from two of three genera of Prionoglaridinae were sampled from the family Prionoglarididae.
 Outgroups represented all three suborders of free-living Psocodea.
 The tree was rooted between Trogiomorpha and Troctomorpha+Psocomorpha according to the previous study (Yoshizawa et al., 2006).
 Selected taxa are listed in Table S1, together with GenBank accession numbers.
+All voucher specimens are deposited in the Hokkaido University Insect Collection, Sapporo, Japan.

 Amplification and sequencing